Philippines – Clinical Trial Regulatory Process

 Clinical trial registry

 All clinical trials should be uploaded in Philippine Clinical Trial Registry (CTR) after 30 days from granting approval to conduct a clinical trial.

-- An import permit is granted after approval to conduct clinical trial upon application supported by the FDA document attesting to the approval of the clinical trials to proceed based on compliance to ethical and technical requirements as ascertained by the ERB/ERC.
+- An import permit is granted after approval to conduct a clinical trial upon application supported by the FDA document attesting to the approval of the clinical trials to proceed based on compliance to ethical and technical requirements as ascertained by the ERB/ERC.

 - The application may be submitted by the principal investigator/authorized representative/CRO with a permanent Philippine address, representing the sponsor through a letter of authorization.

 - The import permit will be issued by the Product Services Division (PSD) with the cooperation of the Regulation Division I, which has linkage with the Bureau of Customs in this regard.

 - FDA conducts random inspections on the clinical trial sites to monitor compliance with the approved study protocol and monitoring plan of the sponsor.

 - It specifically looks into adherence to the GCP.